tuomaseerola/primingroughnessdata/README.md

 # primingroughnessdata
-Data and analyses related to Automatic Responses to Acoustically Rough Intervals
+Data and analyses related to "Automatic Responses to Acoustically Rough Intervals".
+See also the related computational models at [https://tuomaseerola.github.io/primingroughness/](https://tuomaseerola.github.io/primingroughness/).